elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-05-run-python-from-r.md

 ---

 When resistance between pythonistas and R-developers starts melting, it is time to find ways for the two languages to comliment each other's functionalities.
-Here are several ways to call Python in R with the help of the rPython package.
+Below are several examples of how to call Python in R with the help of the rPython package.
+How do we call ourselves now? rPythonista, baby!

 <script src="https://gist.github.com/elizavetasemenova/101ccf69eebaf422110fc6719af69f86.js"></script>